TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ![](InventSumSize.png)

-For example, if you get the following results, you can drop closed records(the only problem here is that some reports, for example, "On hand by date" can use closed records to display historical data, check this before delete)
+For example, if you get the following results, you can drop closed records(the only problem here is that some reports, for example, "On hand by date" can use closed records to display historical data, check this before deleting)

-Also, check some tables [statistic](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#table-statistics).
+Also, check some system [statistics](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#table-statistics).
 Often, you need to know the following:

 - Transactions per day(for logistics companies it will be a number of sales lines or invent trans per day) and the difference between peek and regular days)
 - Active users per day, per hour